Athletes

 Ashley Sessa

-Women’s Field Hockey - Ashley’s team has qualified for PARIS 2024 & the team will be officially announced in June of 2024.
 Ashley was a member of the team when they won Silver at the 2023 Pan American Games and in the Olympic qualifying tournament in India in 2024 when the United States punched their ticket to Paris 2024.
+At Paris 2024, Ashley scored her first OLYMPIC Goal vs Argentina.
+The United States finished the event in 5th place in Group B and just missed out on reaching the quarterfinal.

 Off the pitch, Ashley has made donations of field hockey equipment in 3 Eastern United States markets in 2024 (Cape Cod, Charlotte and greater Philadelphia) - $7,500 worth of gear and will have another donation within the greater Philadelphia area in conjunction with her own 501 c(3) and major universities who open up their facilities for her summer clinics.